 After you have defined your bot and configured one or more tasks, you should test your settings before you publish your NLP-enabled bot.
 Bot owners and developers can chat with the bot in real-time to test recognition, performance, and flow as if it were a live session.

 To test your tasks in a messaging window, click the Talk to Bot icon located on the lower right corner on the Bot Builder.

-A messaging window for the bot is displayed and connected to the NLP interpreter as shown in the following illustration for the Flight Management Bot.
+A messaging window for the bot is displayed and connected to the NLP interpreter as shown in the following illustration for the Flight Details bot.

 When you first open the window, the Bot Setup Confirmation Message field definition for the bot is displayed, if defined.
 In the Message section, enter text to begin interacting and testing your bot, for example, Book a flight.

 The NLP interpreter begins processing the task, verifying authentication with the user and the web service, and then prompting for required task field information.
 When all the required task fields are collected, it executes the task.